TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/method.md

 - **Functions for Page Component Attributes**: The function must return a value, which will be assigned to the component attribute.
 - **Functions for Component or Page Events**: An AJAX request is made when the event is triggered, executing the callback function.
 - Use "lesscode.variableIdentifier" to invoke the auto-complete feature.
 The corresponding variable must be selected through the editor's auto-complete feature to get or modify the variable value.
 - Use "lesscode.functionName" to invoke the auto-complete feature.
-The corresponding function must be selected through the editor's auto-complete feature to call other functions within the application.
+The corresponding function must be selected through the editor's auto-complete feature to call other functions within the app.
 - Example when API returns data and parameter `res` is used: `return res.data`
-- Remote function API requests can select application data table operation API, Blue Whale Gateway API, and self-built API.
-Note that if requesting the `Blue Whale Gateway API`, you need to `apply for gateway API permissions` and `select Blue Whale application authentication`.
+- Remote function API requests can select app data table operation API, Blueking Gateway API, and self-built API.
+Note that if requesting the `Blueking Gateway API`, you need to `apply for gateway API permissions` and `select Blueking app authentication`.

 ## Calling Functions within Functions